ChristianSi/lytspel/README.md

 TODO Update this section.

   * `cmudict-phonemes.txt`: key-value file containing a mapping from the phonemes used in cmudict to the corresponding Phonetic English phonemes.
 Used by the `dictbuilder` program.

+  * `custom.csv`: CSV file listing those words for which a specific pronunciation should be used.
+The case of the words listed in the first field is ignored.
+The second field may contain the following
+    values:

+      * B: use British (RP) pronunciation
+      * A: use American (GA) pronunciation
+      * P: use the PhonEng pronunciation
+      * D: don't add the word to the output dictionary (used for rare foreign words or names)
+      * O: leave the spelling of the word unchanged
+      * Alternatively, a custom pronunciation may be given which is then used to generate the final spelling

+    Manually created file; used by `lytspelify`.

   * `moby-phonemes.txt`: key-value file containing a mapping from the phonemes used in Moby to the corresponding Phonetic English phonemes.
 Used by the `dictbuilder` program.

   * `words-not-in-scowl.txt`: Line file containing words that aren't listed in SCOWL but should become part of the pronunciation dictionary.
 Used by the `dictbuilder` program.

   * `phonetic-dict.txt`: Line file containing a mapping from words to their pronunciations.
 If there is just a single pronunciations, the entry is written as `word: pron`.
 If the pronunciation of a word depends on which